Before we get to what you need to know about the FAFSA form before October 1st, here are three basic things you should know:

 File the FAFSA Even If You Think You are Not Eligible for Financial Aid

-You can change your mind later and decide not to accept any federal student aid, but for now, get your information ready and prepare for filling the FAFSA on October 1st or at the earliest date after that.
+You can change your mind later and decide not to accept any federal student aid, but for now, get your information ready and prepare for filing the FAFSA on October 1st or at the earliest date after that.